projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-devicemodel.rst

    :align: center

-For each VM, its ACPI tables are a standalone copy, not related to the tables for other VMs.
+For each VM, its ACPI tables are a stand-alone copy, not related to the tables for other VMs.
 Opregion also must be copied for different VMs.

 For each table, we make modifications, based on the physical table, to